 How the Nomination Process Works

-Nominations for the Global Water Awards open on 7 November 2016 and close on 31 January 2017.
+Nominations for the Global Water Awards open on November 17th 2022.
 Nominations are open to everyone.
 Anyone (as an individual or on behalf of a company) can nominate a company, project, plant, technology, deal or initiative to be recognised by the Global Water Awards.
 Individuals can submit nominations for themselves or others.
 Individuals can nominate in as many categories as they want, and nominate multiple times in each category.
 All nominee applications are made on a confidential basis.

 - Nominations must be submitted in English.
 We cannot consider non-english language nominations.